kwellwood/keendreams/README.md

-# Commander Keen in Keen Dreams
+# Commander Keen in Keen Dreams (Steam Release)

-This repository contains the source for Commander Keen in Keen Dreams.
+This repository contains (most of) the source for (an older version of) the Steam Release Commander Keen in Keen Dreams.

 It is released under the GNU GPLv2+.
 See LICENSE for more details.

 The release of the source code does not affect the licensing of the game data files, which you must still legally acquire.
-This includes the static data included in this repository for your convenience.
-However, you are permitted to link and distribute that data for the purposes of compatibility with the original game.
+Note that the data files for the Steam version do not quite match the data files for any of the previous versions.

+*Note that the Steam version of Keen Dreams is no-longer available for purchase, so it may not be possible to acquire the data files if you don't already have them!*

+# What does this contain?

+This contains a version of the code from *before* Nightdive Studios took over, and hired the great Ryan C. Gordon to [fix and update the port](https://www.patreon.com/posts/15286078).
+It therefore does not contain any of the fixes within.

+It does not contain any of the data files for the game, including graphics, sounds, story text, and the headers/compression dictionaries needed to load them.

+It also is missing some of the later code from the Windows version, so it probably only builds on Linux at the moment.
+It also does not contain the actual Steam integration code, which required the Valve Steam SDK.
+There's a null backend for that in ``kd_stat_null.c``, originally the Steam backend was in ``kd_stat_steam.cpp``.

+# How do I compile it?

+Keen Dreams is built with CMake, and needs a C99-compatible compiler.
+It depends on [SDL 2.0](https://libsdl.org), OpenGL, and [GLEW](http://glew.sourceforge.net/).

+Compiling it should be straightforward:
+	mkdir build
+	cd build
+	cmake ..
+	make

+Once compiled, it needs to be in a directory with the datafiles from the Steam version:

+* ``CONTEXT.KDR``
+* ``EGADICT.CGA``
+* ``EGADICT.KDR``
+* ``EGAHEAD.CGA``
+* ``EGAHEAD.KDR``
+* ``GAMETEXT.KDR``
+* ``KDREAMS.CGA``
+* ``KDREAMS.CMP``
+* ``KDREAMS.EGA``
+* ``KDREAMS.MAP``
+* ``KDREAMS.SND``
+* ``MAPDICT.KDR``
+* ``MAPHEAD.KDR``
+* ``SOUNDDCT.KDR``
+* ``SOUNDHHD.KDR``
+* ``STORY.KDR``

+There are various modding tools available which could be able to create or modify files in these formats: they're all compatible with the original DOS game, with the following exceptions:

+* The CGA files are actually EGA files containing only the CGA colours.
+* The ``KDREAMS.CMP`` file contains extra files.
+In addition to the ``TITLESCR.LBM`` file, there is also a CGA title screen: ``TITLECGA.LBM``, and two pages of credits: ``CREDITS1.LBM`` and ``CREDITS2.LBM``.
+These are all EGA Deluxepaint II files.
+* The sound files are in a custom DPCM format.
+The code used to produce them is in the ``sound/`` directory.

+# Credits

+Keen Dreams was originally developed by id Software for Softdisk publishing.

+This port was largely done by David Gow, with additional code by Emma Krantz and Braden Obrzut.

+Extra-special thanks must also go to NY00123, whose [RefKeen project](https://github.com/NY00123/refkeen) is also able to load the Steam version's files, and to Ryan C. Gordon for fixing many bugs in later versions.
+Thanks, too, to everyone who worked on the [Omnispeak](https://davidgow.net/keen/omnispeak.html), particularly NY00123 and lemm.

+Copyright for Keen Dreams is held by Javier M. Chavez.
+Copyright for this port is held by its contributors.
+Commander Keen is a registered trademark of id Software, LLC (A Zanimax Company).

-This release was made possible by a crowdfunding effort.
-It is brought to you by Javier M. Chavez and Chuck Naaden with additional support from:
+The original Keen Dreams source release was made possible by a crowdfunding effort.

+It was brought to you by Javier M. Chavez and Chuck Naaden with additional support from:

 * Dave Allen
 * Kirill Illenseer